AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONCLUSIONS

 \section{CONCLUSIONS}

-With the photometric observation data from 2009 to 2012 obtained at Xionglong Station of NAOC, we analyed the pulsations of AE UMa and resolved up to 37 frequencies, 25 of which are newly detected.
-All these frequencies are shown to be harmonics or combinations of the two main frequencies $f_{0} = 11.62560\ c\ d^{-1}$ and $f_{1} = 15.03123\ c\ d^{-1}$, corresponding to the fundamental and the first overtone modes.
+We analyse the photometric data gathered on AE~UMa with 40 nights spanning over from 2009 to 2012 and detect 37 frequencies above the so-called 4$\sigma$ detection threshold, among which 25 frequencies are newly detected.
+All these frequencies are linked to be either harmonics or linear combinations of the two main frequencies $f_{0} = 11.62560\ c\ d^{-1}$ and $f_{1} = 15.03123\ c\ d^{-1}$, corresponding to the fundamental and the first overtone radial pulsation modes, respectively.
+No frequencies of the other pulsation modes were detected from the observed data.

-A new $O-C$ diagram was constructed with the 84 times of maximum light determined from our new observations and those listed in the literature, leading to the updated value of period $P_{0} = 0.0860170781\ days$.
-The new ephemeris with a quadratic solution suggests that the fundamental period change rate of AE UMa $(1/P_{0})(dP_{0}/dt) = 5.4(8) \times 10^{-9}\ yr^{-1}$ and the first overtone period change with a rate of $(1/P_{1})(dP_{1}/dt) = -2.84 \times 10^{-8}\ yr^{-1}$.
-The first value is different from the result obtained by \citet{Zhou2001}, but the second is consistent with the value obtained by \citet{Pocs2001} and \citet{Zhou2001}.
+An $O-C$ diagram is constructed with combination of the 84 times of maximum light determined from our new observations and 360 ones listed in the literature, leading to the updated value of period $P_{0} = 0.0860170781$ days.
+A new ephemeris with a quadratic solution suggests that the period change rate of the fundamental mode of AE UMa is of $(1/P_{0})(dP_{0}/dt) = 5.4(\pm 1.9) \times 10^{-9}$ yr$^{-1}$.
+The value is different with the result obtained by \citet{Zhou2001} and need to be confirmed with more data that will be collected from observations in the near future, both from ground and space \citep[e.g., TESS,][]{2014ricker}.
+Because the large values of the derivative of $(1/P_{1})(dP_{1}/dt)$ obtained from the standard $O-C$ method, we did not use this value as a constraint in the model calculation.

+With the spectroscopic observation data, we got the low-resolution spectrum and used the automated 1D parametrization pipeline LASP to obtain the stellar atmospheric parameters of AE UMa.
+These parameters (especially the $[Fe/H]$ value of -0.32) certificate that AE UMa is a Pop.
+I $\delta$ Scuti star rather than a Pop.
+II SX Phe star.